abrilchan/abrilchan/README.md

 Hi, I’m Abril Chan (yes, that's my last name) :relaxed:

 For the last six months I've been working on Front-End web development projects :computer: I have experience using JavaScript, HTML, and CSS.
 Also I've worked with Firebase, Firestore, NodeJS, Jest and React.
-In case you want to know more about my projects, you can look the ones I'm prouder at my pinned  📌
+In case you want to know more about my projects, you can look the ones I'm most proud at my pinned  📌

 I've always been very passionated about science and tech, I am, in fact, a Physics Engineer :rocket:
 My interest are, in general, science and specifically astrophysics :waxing_crescent_moon: this passion led me to learn programming with Python.
 My undergrad thesis